nelsonramosua/Forge/README.md

 ```

 If health checks fail: agent kills the process (SIGTERM -> 5s -> SIGKILL), reports `failed`, control plane rolls back the Caddy route to the previous running deployment.

+Manual deployments use the same manifest parsing and scheduling path. `POST /api/v1/deployments` validates the repo and branch, resolves HEAD inside the control plane when no commit is supplied, parses `forge.yaml`, creates a pending deployment, and returns the resolved deployment view.
+Rollbacks create a new deployment from the selected deployment's stored `repo_url` and `commit_sha`, then re-parse `forge.yaml` at that commit.

 ---